Copyright 1994 - 2023 Bill's Bible Basics

 Matthew 24:1-2, KJV

-It is because the Apostle Peter embraced this very same understanding regarding the nature of the true Temple, and true worship, that he also clarified in his first Epistle, that Jesus Christ is the true Foundation Stone -- and not himself as the Roman Catholic Church likes to insist -- and that each one of us is a Living Stone in God's Living Temple; because as Jesus said, the Spirit brings life, and not death, as in a cold, dead, hollow building made of steel and concrete.
-Consider Peter's words:
+It is because the Apostle Peter embraced this very same understanding regarding the nature of the true temple, and true worship, that he also clarified in his first Epistle, that Jesus Christ is the true Foundation Stone -- and not himself as the Roman Catholic Church likes to insist -- and that each one of us is symbolically a living stone in God's living Temple.
+After all, as Jesus said, the Spirit brings life, and not death, as in a cold, dead, hollow building made of steel and concrete.
+Consider Peter's actual words:

 "If so be ye have tasted that the Lord is gracious.
 To whom coming, as unto a living stone, disallowed indeed of men, but chosen of God, and precious, Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
 Wherefore also it is contained in the scripture, Behold, I lay in Sion a chief corner stone, elect, precious: and he that believeth on him shall not be confounded."